elam91/LinkyDinky/README.md

 }
 ```
 ### Make sure you have a cookie file, you can use [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) to extract your cookie from LinkedIn.
+> :warning: **DO NOT SHARE YOUR COOKIE WITH ANYONE, DO NOT UPLOAD IT TO GIT!
+IT CAN BE USED TO ACCESS YOUR ACCOUNT**. keep it locally only! :warning:
 ### Name the cookie file {user}cookie.json, and place it in the cookies folder, for example:

 #### **`johndoecookie.json`**